Parenting in KFL&A

 Two adults and a baby sitting at the table.

-Family mealtimes
+Family mealtimes are important

 Start making family meals a habit now (if you haven’t already).
 And include your baby at the table!